stevenrskelton/tradeaudit.app/_pages/integrations/youtube.md

 </h1>

 <div class="text-center lead">
 This is the modern media for the older generations: Boomers, GenX and Millennials.
 </div>

-<h2 class="display-5 fw-bold mb-4 mt-5 text-center">Common Tactics</h2>
+<h2 class="display-6 fw-bold mb-4 mt-5 text-center">Platform Characteristics</h2>

 <article class="facts">
     <section>
       <h3>✅ Long Form Interviews and Discussions</h3>
       <p>
-        Great insights and broad picture thinking can presented in its entirety.
+        Great insights and broad picture thinking presented in its entirety.
 In-depth, hour long discussions are generally better than 30-second clips to add the necessary context and present assumptions.
 But be weary of any interview that does not present both sides, remember Bob Farrell's Rule #9: <span class="fst-italic">When all the experts and forecasts agree-something else is going to happen.</span> One-sided thinking is usually more harmful than it is helpful.